 212S Readings in World Literature II.

 Study of representative texts in world literature from 1800 to the present, including novels, short fiction, and drama.
-Particular attention paid to the concepts of self and society, and they way they are intertwined with developments in narrative and theatrical technique.
-Readings to include works by such writers as Lermontov, Flaubert, Dostoevsky, Kafka, Robbe-Grillet, Borges, Talih, and Jin.
+Particular attention paid to the concepts of class, self and society, and they way they are intertwined with forms of narrative and drama.
+Readings to include works by such writers as Goethe, Balzac, Austen, Chekhov, Kafka, Hagedorn, Roy.
 (Writing-intensive.)
 (History) May be taken without 211.
 Maximum enrollment, 20.
-P Rabinowitz.
+N Rabinowitz.